lealre/bootcamp-de/README.md

 # Python Bootcamp  for Data Engineering

 In this repository, I applied the concepts taught in the [Data Engineering  Python Bootcamp](https://github.com/lvgalvao/data-engineering-roadmap/tree/main/bootcamp) by [Luciano Galvão](https://github.com/lvgalvao).
-The Bootcamp consisted of 20 classes, and the folder numbers represent the corresponding class numbers.

 -------------------------